Megan Slankard

-Megan Slankard (born June 6, 1983, Tracy, California) is an American musician and singer-songwriter.
+Megan Slankard (born June 6, 1983) is an American musician and singer-songwriter.

 Early life

+Megan Slankard was born on June 6, 1983 in Tracy, California.
 Slankard began learning the guitar when she was 10 years old.
 At age 17, Slankard produced and recorded her first album, Lady is a Pirate, with her brother at home on her computer.

 Career

 After turning 18, Slankard toured with David Knopfler as the opening act for his European tour and co-wrote the title song of his album Ship of Dreams.

 In July 2004, Slankard appeared on an episode of TLC's What Not to Wear.
 The episode first aired July 16, 2004.

 Slankard's album Freaky Little Story appeared on the Acoustic Guitar 2004 Top 5 list and became a top ten seller on the Amazon CD sales chart.
 In 2005, she released the EP album A Little Extra Sun produced by Adam Rossi.

 According to her web site, she was a semi-finalist in Discmaker's 2007 Independent Music World Series and International Songwriting Competition and finalist in the 2008 and 2009 Musician's Atlas/Borders Books Independent Music Awards.
 She was the January 2009 Top 5 artist in the Famecast Competition.
 She released her album A Token of the Wreckage in 2011.